Saalamoo/ft_printf/README.md

 `NOTE`: The best way to test your code is by simply comparing your function output with `printf()` outputs as it show below:

-In this project the main challenge i faced is to learn and to know how to work with the `variadic functions`.
-Since the built-in command `printf` take infinte number of arguments it was a challenge to figure how to implement the same function in my code, and the variadic functions were the answere.
+In this project the main challenge I faced was learning how to work with the `variadic functions`.
+Since the built-in command `printf` take infinte number of arguments it was a challenge to figure how to implement the same function in my code, and the variadic functions were the answer.
 Implementing `va_start()`, `va_arg()` and `va_end()` gave my function the ability to accept `infinite` number of arguments.